randriu/synthesis/README.md

 In the end, we will discuss how to install and test PAYNT on your system.
 Finally, file [experiments/README_evaluation.md](./experiments/README_evaluation.md) contains instructions on **how to reconstruct experiments discussed in [1]**.
 The file also contains exploration of synthesis problems beyond the presented experiment suite.

+### Structure of this repository

+- `install.sh` is a script allowing to automatically install dependencies and compile the tool on your system
+- `paynt` is the main directory that contains all PAYNT source files; the directory additionally includes tests (`paynt/paynt_tests`) as well as configuration files
+- `storm` and `stormpy` directories contain the source code of Storm and Stormpy, including our modules for synthesis
+- other dependencies are collected in `prerequisites`.
+- directory `cav21-benchmark` includes the benchmarks evaluated in the paper.
+- directory `experiments` includes the scripts that allow to reconstruct experiments in our paper; for details, please refer to `experiments/README_evaluation.md`
+- `workspace` is a directory that includes the various versions of benchmarks, e.g. those used in previous publications; some of these benchmarks are explored in advanced experiments described in `experiments/README_evaluation.md`

 ## Synthesizing probabilistic programs with PAYNT